Alicepinch/everything-vegan/README.md

 - As a user I would like to be able to update my password.
 - As a user I would like to be able to delete my account.
 - As a user I would like to be able to update my profile photo.
+- As a user I would like to be able to save recipes to my profile.

 </p>